tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ## Overview

-Randomization is a fundamental principle in experimental design, aiming to have a good counterfactual and ensuring treatment and control group are similar except for being treated.
+Randomization is a fundamental principle in experimental design, aiming to have a good counterfactual and ensuring the treatment and control groups are similar except for being treated.
 However, in cases where treatment is not randomly assigned, confounding variables can bias the estimated causal effect.

 Matching offers an alternative approach by basically creating an artificial counterfactual.
 This is done by pairing individuals or units based on specific observable characteristics to create comparable groups.
 This article provides a comprehensive introduction to matching, focusing on both the theory behind the method and practical applications.